onthecodepath/iOS-Interview-Questions/README.md

-# iOS-Interview-Questions

-An open-source collection of iOS interview questions and answers.
-These concepts are important especially for beginner developer to learn and understand.
+# Hello fellow iOS Developers!

+## What is this for?

+It's as straight-forward as the repository name is.
+This is intended to be an open-source collection of iOS interview questions accompanied with answers for your convenience.

 - [Core Data](https://github.com/onthecodepath/iOS-Interview-Questions#core-data)
     - What is Core Data?